fuze-ac/api-specs/PUBLIC_API_SPEC.md

 - checkout or purchase initiation follow-through
 - product request submission for async or billable actions
 - partner callback ingestion
-- external public write flows that can trigger credits or billing outcomes
+- external public write flows that can trigger billing or Platform Credits outcomes

 ### 17.3 Architecture-level mechanism